Medicine & Dental Surgery selection process

 - Present a satisfactory DBS check or Certificate of Good Conduct

 - Undergo an Occupational Health check (which may include vaccinations)

 Furthermore, because of the competitive nature of the degree, the International Study Centre can only accept a limited number of Medicine or Dental students onto the International Foundation Year.
-When you apply to study with us, please bear in mind that you will be required to select a secondary degree aim from the Life Sciences pathway.

 We are fully committed to supporting all our students in their journey to studying at Cardiff University - in both an academic and social sense.
 Expert teaching staff will equip you with the skills you need to tackle the challenges of studying at a top UK university, and other Centre faculty will be on hand to help you adjust to life in a new country.
 Our introductory group activities are designed to help you build confidence and help you form new friendships, even as you study remotely.